-If you’re coming to Lisbon on a cruise, you’ll arrive at one of three cruise docks: Alcântara about 3 km to the west of the city centre, Santa Apolónia and Jardim do Tabaco, both 1 km east of the city’s main attractions.
+If you’re coming to Lisbon on a cruise, you’ll arrive at one of three cruise docks: Santa Apolónia, Jardim do Tabaco, both 1km east of the city’s main attractions, or Alcântara about 3km to the west of the city centre.

 There are buses and trams on the main road north of the dock.
 You’ll need to cross the railway track outside the terminal and then cross the square.
 Head east to the city centre, getting off at Praça do Comércio, or west to the Belém neighbourhood.